solana-labs/solana/book/src/proposals/bankless-leader.md

 ## Balance Check

+Prior to the balance check, the leader validates all the signatures in the transaction.

 1. Verify the accounts are not in use and BlockHash is valid.

 2. Check if the key is present in the cache, or load the key from